Sameen-k/Final4Deployment/README.md

 •	2 route tables *(private route table to connect to the NAT gateway, public route table to connect the public subnets to the application load balancer)*

-*<ins>Pre-configurations on EKS cluster to provision the ALB controller:</ins>*
+**<ins>Necessary pre-configurations to be done on EKS cluster to provision the ALB controller:</ins>**

-•	Provided permission to my AWS account to interact with our cluster through *OpenID*
+	- Provided permission to my AWS account to interact with our cluster through *OpenID*

-•	Added new tags: the key being: “kubernetes.io/role/elb” and the value: “1” so that  Kubernetes could identify the suitability of our public subnets to host our application load balancer.
+	- Added new tags: the key being: “kubernetes.io/role/elb” and the value: “1” so that  Kubernetes could identify the suitability of our public subnets to host our application load balancer.

-•	Downloaded iampolicy.json file in our EKS cluster to define what is allowable and what isn’t when accessing our application.
+	- Downloaded iampolicy.json file in our EKS cluster to define what is allowable and what isn’t when accessing our application.

-•	Downloaded “AWSLoadBalancerControllerIAMPolicy to give permission to my cluster to use my ALB controller.
+	- Downloaded “AWSLoadBalancerControllerIAMPolicy to give permission to my cluster to use my ALB controller.

-•	Create a service account that is used to control access to our ingress controller to interact with our ALB in our EKS cluster.
+	- Create a service account that is used to control access to our ingress controller to interact with our ALB in our EKS cluster.

-•	Created certificate manager to secure the traffic from clients and associated ingress (incoming traffic) controller with the associated domain name that will be created to access our application through the load balancer.
+	- Created certificate manager to secure the traffic from clients and associated ingress (incoming traffic) controller with the associated domain name that will be created to access our application through the load balancer.

 **<ins> Configured ALB controller:</ins>**